Eid2512/AUTOSAR-MCAL-Port-Driver/README.md

 ## Development Scope and Attribution

-This project was developed as part of an AUTOSAR training course instructed by **Mohamed Tarek**.
+This project was developed as part of an AUTOSAR training course instructed by **Eng.
+Mohamed Tarek**.

 The course provided the project structure, supporting modules, and Port Driver API prototypes as a starting template.